thierrytrietlam/OpenWeatherMap/README.md

 ### Figure.py

-This program draws almost figures in this project.
+This program draws almost all figures in this project.
 1. Draw a line time-temperature chart of 1-hour interval data of one year.
 2. Draw a line time-temperature chart of 1-hour interval data of one month for 40 years.
 3. Draw a scatter plot of temperature and time.